Home / Projects / Ripple Effect

 Demonstration sites across Australia will support accelerated adoption of best-practice water management, to increase biodiversity and reduce emissions, strengthening farm water security, productivity, and sustainability.

-Led by GGA, the project consortium includes the University of Western Australia, the Australian National University, the University of Adelaide, the University of Southern Queensland, and Blue Carbon Lab (RMIT).
+Led by GGA, the project consortium includes the University of Western Australia, the Australian National University, the University of Adelaide, the University of Southern Queensland, and RMIT.

 All eight national Drought Resilience Adoption and Innovation Hubs have pledged to support the